JonoRabie011/Tina4Jobs/README.md

 }
 ```

-Creating a job is as simple as creating a new instance of Tina4Jobs and adding it to the jobs list.
+Creating a job is as simple as creating a new instance of TestJob class and adding it to the jobs list.

 ```php
 \Tina4Jobs\Tina4JobQueue::push((new \Tina4Jobs\TestJob(